Teaching method: Demonstrating

 Demonstrating, which is also called the coaching style or the Lecture-cum-Demonstration method, is the process of teaching through examples or experiments.
 The framework mixes the instructional strategies of information imparting and showing how.
-For example, a science teacher may teach an idea by performing an experiment for students.
+For example, a science teacher may teach an idea by experimenting with students.
 A demonstration may be used to prove a fact through a combination of visual evidence and associated reasoning.

 Demonstrations are similar to written storytelling and examples in that they allow students to personally relate to the presented information.
 Memorization of a list of facts is a detached and impersonal experience, whereas the same information, conveyed through demonstration, becomes personally relatable.
 Demonstrations help to raise student interest and reinforce memory retention because they provide connections between facts and real-world applications of those facts.
 Lectures, on the other hand, are often geared more towards factual presentation than connective learning.

 One of the advantages of the demonstration method involves the capability to include different formats and instruction materials to make the learning process engaging.
-This leads to the activation of several of the learners' senses, creating more opportunities for learning.
+This leads to the activation of several of the learners' senses, creating more learning opportunities.
 The approach is also beneficial on the part of the teacher because it is adaptable to both group and individual teaching.
 While demonstration teaching, however, can be effective in teaching Math, Science, and Art, it can prove ineffective in a classroom setting that calls for the accommodation of the learners' individual needs.

 Collaborating

-Collaboration allows student to actively participate in the learning process by talking with each other and listening to others opinions.
-Collaboration establishes a personal connection between students and the topic of study and it helps students think in a less personally biased way.
+Collaboration allows students to actively participate in the learning process by talking with each other and listening to others opinions.
+There exist some actions such as Dialogic Literary Gatherings and Interactive Groups which improve learnings by the collaboration and dialogic communication between the participants .Collaboration establishes a personal connection between students and the topic of study and it helps students think in a less personally biased way.
 Group projects and discussions are examples of this teaching method.
 Teachers may employ collaboration to assess student's abilities to work as a team, leadership skills, or presentation abilities.

 Collaborative discussions can take a variety of forms, such as fishbowl discussions.
-It is important for teachers to provide students with instruction on how to collaborate.
+It is important for teachers to provide students with instruction on how to collaborate effectively.
 This includes teaching them rules to conversation, such as listening, and how to use argumentation versus arguing.
 After some preparation and with clearly defined roles, a discussion may constitute most of a lesson, with the teacher only giving short feedback at the end or in the following lesson.

 Some examples of collaborative learning tips and strategies for teachers are; to build trust, establish group interactions, keeps in mind the critics, include different types of learning, use real-world problems, consider assessment, create a pre-test, and post-test, use different strategies, help students use inquiry and use technology for easier learning.